 Using ISO to Control the Aperture and the Shutter Speed

-The digital world of photography has opened up a variety of possibilities.
-Modern-day cameras are consistently breaking the barriers of low-noise performance, which aids both photography and cinematography.
-While the shutter speed controls the duration of time that light has to reach the sensor, the aperture controls the total amount of light that reaches the sensor; the ISO does not control the light.
+While the shutter speed controls the duration of time that light reaches the sensor, the aperture controls the total amount of light that reaches the sensor; the ISO does not control the light.

 Similarly, while shooting Milky Way, it isn’t always easier to get a perfect shot at a low ISO value.
 The star trails are introduced into Milky Way photography if we use the shatter speed value above 25-30sec.
 To compensate, a high ISO can be used.